leafok88/lbbs/INSTALL.md

    sudo -u bbs ipcrm -a

-For Cygwin User
+For MSYS2 / MinGW User
 ==================
-Installation of LBBS on Cygwin is similar to the above steps for Linux, except that:
+Installation of LBBS on MSYS2 is similar to the above steps for Linux, except that:

-1) Use additional config switches to keep compatible with the Cygwin environment.
+1) Use additional config switches to keep compatible with the MSYS2 / MinGW environment.
-   ./configure --prefix=$LBBS_HOME_DIR --with-mariadb --without-epoll
+   ./configure --prefix=$LBBS_HOME_DIR --with-mariadb --without-epoll --without-sysv

-2) Enable Cygserver with optimized parameters (as large as possible) of XSI semaphore and shared memory in /etc/cygserver.conf

-3) Skip those steps not supported by Cygwin (e.g. systemd and logrotate).
+2) Skip those steps not supported by Cygwin (e.g. systemd and logrotate).